kendraash/pizza-company/README.md

 #### By _**Kendra Ash**_

 ## Description
-This application takes two inputs of type string.
-The first is a pizza size followed by a list of the toppings the user would like on their pizza.
-The output is also a of type string and tells the user the price for the pizza.
+This application takes two inputs of type string and a third of type integer.
+The first is how many pizzas of this type, followed by a list of the toppings the user would like on their pizza.
+Lastly the size of the pizza.
+The output is of type string and tells the user the price for the pizza.

 _Users can:_